sklintyg/frontend/packages/webcert/README.md

 ```

 - `VITE_API_TARGET` tells the application that our backend is on localhost:8020.
-- `VITE_HTTPS` make sure that we don't use ssl, when used behind a reverse proxy.
+- `VITE_HTTPS` make sure that we don't use ssl.
-- `VITE_WS_PROTOCOL` make sure that websocket communication uses ssl when behind reverse proxy.
+- `VITE_WS_PROTOCOL` make sure that websocket communication uses ssl.

 Start the application with `yarn workspace @frontend/webcert dev` for only webcert or `yarn start` for all watchers.
 Navigate to Webcert-frontend in a chromium-browser: https://wc2.wc.localtest.me/welcome